awsdocs/amazon-transcribe-developer-guide/doc_source/lang-id.md

 [Streaming language identification](lang-id-stream.md) can identify one language per channel \(a maximum of two channels are supported\)\.
 Streaming requests must have a minimum of two additional language options included in your request\.
 Providing language options allows for faster language identification\.
 The faster Amazon Transcribe is able to identify the language, the less change there is of data loss in the first few seconds of your stream\.

 **Important**
 Batch and streaming transcriptions support different languages\.
-Refer to the [supported languages table](supported-languages.md) for details\.
+Refer to the **Data input** column in the [supported languages table](supported-languages.md) for details\.
+Note that Swedish and Vietnamese are not currently supported with language identification\.

 To learn about monitoring and events with language identification, refer to [Language identification events](monitoring-events.md#lang-id-event)\.